-The Office of Academic Coaching provides tutorial assistance in most subject areas including biology, chemistry, physics, math, writing, and psychology at no additional cost to students.
+The Office of Tutoring & Supplemental Instruction provides tutorial assistance in most subject areas including biology, chemistry, physics, math, nursing and psychology at no additional cost to students.
 Workshops on such things as notetaking, test-taking, and time management are conducted from time to time.

-One-on-one tutoring sessions are offered.
-Students may sign-up for tutoring at the Tutoring office, in the Learning Commons, online or by directly contacting the tutors.
+One-on-one tutoring, study table and supplemental instruction sessions are offered.
+Students may sign-up for sessions online via the library website or visit the Tutoring & Supplemental Instruction Coordinator for assistance.

-The Office of Academic Coaching is located in Learning Commons within the Library and can be reached at 440-646-8123 or tutoring@ursuline.edu.
+The Office of Tutoring & Supplemental Instruction is located in the Learning Commons within the Library (BL 11) and can be reached at 440-646-8123 or tutoring@ursuline.edu.